 5. Job History

-A little into the field of technology or programming outsourcing, your job history is what matters the most.
-Do not forget to mention the time spent at each job, which lets the recruiter know the level of your exposure.
+A little into the technology or programming outsourcing field, your job history matters the most.
+Do not forget to mention the time spent at each job, which lets the recruiter know your exposure level.
 It should also highlight the tasks performed under each position without making it repetitive with top technical resume writing tips.

 6. Optimize for the ATS

-A majority of the companies today are using Applicant Tracking Software to optimize the recruiting process.
-Making your application ATS-complaint is imperative to get through the first phase of hiring.
-This means including the relevant keywords into the content to align with what the software is looking for.
-So, make sure that you use the exact phrases used in the job postings to improve your chances.
+Most companies today use Applicant Tracking Software to optimize the recruiting process.
+Making your application ATS complaint is imperative to get through the first hiring phase.
+This means including the relevant keywords in the content to align with what the software is looking for.
+So, make sure you use the exact phrases in the job postings to improve your chances.

 7. Update your Skills To Write An Effective Technical Resume

-Recruiters aim to hire dedicated programmers who keep their skills updated with the new technological demands of the industry or who even finished product management training.
+Recruiters aim to hire dedicated programmers who keep their skills updated with the new technological demands of the industry or who have even finished product management training.
 It will help you to gain certifications to further your technical knowledge.
 However, make sure what you mention on the resume is focused on the specific role.
-Let your certifications take a back set on your CV unless asked explicitly as a requirement for a successful technical resume.
+Let your certifications take a backset on your CV unless asked explicitly as a requirement for a successful technical resume.

 8. Compliment with Online Resume

 Hiring managers are also increasingly favoring online resumes and portfolios.
 Some also appreciate attachments that demonstrate your project work and accomplishments.
-As many companies have adopted hiring through platforms such as Linkedin, you also have to update your profile as an online resume by itself.
+As many companies have adopted hiring through platforms such as Linkedin, you must update your profile as an online resume by itself.

 9. Leave Out Few Things

 You are not required to mention every single task, every single certification or your college major in your resumes.
-Stick to the most recent and relevant parts of your career, and leave out the things that do not contribute to your intended field of work.
+Stick to the most recent and relevant parts of your career, and leave out the things that do not contribute to your intended field.
 This also includes personal interests, social media, and hobbies as well for a successful technical resume.

 10. Always Proofread To Write An Effective Technical Resume

 An obvious spelling or grammatical mistake would immediately strike a lousy impression.
 Doing thorough proofreading of your CV would only benefit you in correcting the minor errors that you might have overlooked.
-Dedicated software developers also need to be focused on their communicative skills to work in a team.
-Finally, make sure that your final draft is devoid of vague wording, spelling, and formatting mistakes.
+Dedicated software developers must also focus on their communicative skills to work in a team.
+Finally, ensure your final draft lacks vague wording, spelling, and formatting mistakes.

 In conclusion, crafting a resume might seem a tiring and time-consuming process.
 On the brighter side, this effort of a couple of hours could help you guarantee a place in the right stack of applications.